-PORTLAND, ORE - On July 1, 270,000 working Oregonians earning minimum wage will receive a raise.
+PORTLAND, ORE - On July 1, an estimated 253,400 working Oregonians earning minimum wage will receive a raise.
 The Oregon AFL-CIO, the statewide federation of unions, applauds this increase and remains committed to ensuring all workers have a pathway to prosperity.

 Workers earning the minimum wage should check their paystubs following the July 1st increase and contact Oregon’s Bureau of Labor and Industries Wage and Hour Division if they have any questions about the increase or to report an employer who is not increasing wages in accordance with the law.